bargate-project/bargate/README.md

 bargate is an open source modern web interface for SMB file servers.

+Warning: This project is no longer being updated/maintained.

 For more information visit: https://bargate.io

 To report an issue use GitHub: https://github.com/divad/bargate/issues/new